-The UCEM student application window is now open and will close on 1 MARCH 2021.
+Note: The UCEM student application window will close today (1 MARCH 2021).
 This additional UK government money needs to be allocated for and spent by 31 March 2021 and therefore time is of the essence.

 Suggested items that the Fund can help with (but is not limited to):